 You may also add a few drops of essential oils to a steaming pot of water or to your shower each day in order to vaporize the oils and inhale them.

 If essential oils are applied directly to your skin, then they may need to be applied along with a carrier oil.
-Olive oil and coconut oil are both great carrier oils that can soak up the essential oils and help your body to absorb them properly.
+Olive oil, jojoba oil, and coconut oil are great carrier oils that can soak up the essential oils and help your body to absorb them properly.
 You can also make your own creams or salves that contain essential oils to use on your sore muscles or any areas of your body that are painful.

 What About Frankincense?